Nazanin Mandi Gets Cozy With Husband Miguel In Sheer Zebra-Print Dress: ‘It’s The Passion For Me’

 Mandi stunned in a zebra-print dress that was sheer and fell to the floor.
 The low-cut garment featured thin straps and a thigh-high slit, that helped display her legs.
 The former R U the Girl contestant completed her look with black strappy heels, which gave her some extra height.
 She pulled back her dark hair and tied her locks into a bun.
 Mandi kept the accessories to a bare minimum and wore glamorous dangling earrings.

 Grammy Award winner Miguel also looked very stylish in a white top that showcased the tattoos across the upper part of his chest.
-Over the top, he rocked a silk cream shirt unbuttoned paired with pants and slip-on sneakers.
+Over the top, he rocked an unbuttoned silk cream shirt paired with pants and slip-on sneakers.

 Mandi treated her followers to four images within one upload.